boukx/threetwo/README.md

 GCD desyncing currently does not work in classic.
 When you queue a spell, the GCD for that spell begins when the spell begins casting.

 We're not confident why GCD desyncing worked in TBC, but if I had to hazard a wild guess I'd say it was an inconsistency brought about by some part of GCDs being handled client client sided while casts/actions were being verified more strictly on the server side.
 I bring this up to say that I doubt GCD desyncing will be re-implemented for TBC since its such a weird behavior touching both server and client side handling of spell casting which only effects hunters (you need a core rotation of spells with cast times less than the GCD and casts which do not have GCDs to benefit from the tech).

-# Bouk's Doom

-**Warning: opinions.**

-I love classic WoW hunter.
-It was the fourth class I played in classic but immediately became my main.
-From the weirdness of having such a sparse core rotation to how abusable FD and pet aggro manipulation is--and how much agency our pulling roll in raid affords us--, I've deeply enjoyed playing hunter in classic.

-The lack of 3:2 in TBC doesn't kill this class.
-I could care less about it lowering our top end damage (which it does-- likely by a lot).
-I am, however, deeply sad that it abruptly cuts down a large, and fun, and bizare, upper part of the skill ceiling for hunters.

-We may have rolling drums and we'll have Misdirects.
-We'll be swapping rotations based on haste while `reset=#` remains invalid.
-And certainly, for as long as Sixx and Skinnay play, we'll have weaving.

-But 3:2 was a constant rhythm game built into the rotation that hunters who had spent a year playing classic, practicing weaves, rolling trinket CDs and FD swaps, and changing our rotations based on haste,-- could look forward to becoming better at.
-It could have been a way our rotation changes to something more interesting than `aimed > ms > weave` and avoiding clipping; instead, its absence feels like a slight watering down of an alright rotation.